-A new video work started in May 2018.
-The 'dieback' refers to the the eerie phenomena of mass-tree extinction, in this case the death of the Eucalyptus viminalis (also known as the Ribbon Gum) between Berridale & Cooma in the Monaro region of NSW, Australia.
-The cause is uncertain but environmental scientists and the local Ngarigo Elders believe the initial stress to the trees could be due to a combination of factors including drought, changing rainfall patterns and a lack of cool burning.
+'Dieback' refers to the eerie phenomena of mass-tree extinction, in this case the death of the Eucalyptus viminalis (also known as the Ribbon Gum or the Manna gum) in the Snowy-Monaro region of NSW, Australia.
+The cause of this dieback is uncertain but environmental scientists and the local Ngarigo Elders believe the initial stress to the trees could be due to a combination of factors including drought, changing rainfall patterns and a lack of cool burning.
 It appears once the trees immune systems were compromised they were then attacked by the Eucalyptus weevil who eat the leaves and deprive the trees their ability to produce energy from the sun.
 Too weak to fight back the trees essentially starved to death.

 As the filmmaker I would like to acknowledge the Traditional Custodians of the land on which this video was filmed, the Ngarigo people.
 I pay my respects to all Elders both past and present.

 Dr Martha Sear - Head Curator, Anthropocene Australia Centre, National Museum of Australia

 ‘Country that built my heart’ Judith Wright’s poem ‘Train Journey’ begins:

 Glassed with cold sleep and dazzled by the moon,

 out of the confused hammering dark of the train

 I looked and saw under the moon's cold sheet

 your delicate dry breasts, country that built my heart;